 Individuals have privileged and exclusive access to certain information about themselves, through senses and introspection: (A) mental states, e.g. having a desire, (B) feelings, e.g. being angry or sad, (C) some bodily sensations, e.g. pain or hunger.
-Self-knowledge obtained via these channels is incorrigible: the experiencer has a special epistemic status and others have no grounds to deny such knowledge.51 If I am, say, tired, I am the one and only authority over this state of mine.52 The cases of pain and hunger are especially interesting.
+Self-knowledge obtained via these channels is incorrigible: the experiencer has a special epistemic status and others have no grounds to deny such knowledge.
+If I am, say, tired, I am the one and only authority over this state of mine.
+The cases of pain and hunger are especially interesting.
 Despite the existence of physiological cues that may indicate whether a person is in pain or experiences hunger, there is no dependable way to measure this externally.
 The best strategy is to rely on self-assessment.

 I will call linguistic expressions that describe such experiences as above subjective.
-The category of Subjective Content (SC) includes, e.g., first-person (A) attitude reports (I hope), (B) taste ascriptions (It tastes good to me), (C) psych verbs (I am excited), and (D) statements about pain (It hurts).^{53,54} I demonstrate, using conversational disagreement as an example, that some features of the linguistic behavior of SC stem from intrinsic properties of the experiences it talks about.
+The category of Subjective Content (SC) includes, e.g., first-person (A) attitude reports (I hope),

-^{51.} I am not taking sides in the debate on the infallibility-complete immunity to error-of such self-knowledge (see e.g. (Aydede 2013) on pain).
+51. I am not taking sides in the debate on the infallibility-complete immunity to error-of such self-knowledge (see e.g. (Aydede 2013) on pain).
 Of importance here is that only the experiencer has access to certain experiences, regardless of whether it is logically possible for them to be mistaken.

-^{52.} Bodily awareness isn't always incorrigible (de Vignemont 2015).
+52. Bodily awareness isn't always incorrigible (de Vignemont 2015).
 Even though proprioception offers a unique experience of one's body, mistakes about e.g. spatial orientation are possible and may be corrected by others.
 For instance, if I am riding a roller-coaster with my eyes closed, I may come to a conclusion via proprioception that I am upside down.
 But I may be deceived by vertigo, and my fellow riders may tell me that I am, in fact, upright.
-53. The notion is broader than the usually recognized first-person content such as attitudes 'de se' (Moltmann 2012).